sp-hash/TeamBlackMiner/HOW-TO.md

 			    TBMiner --algo zil --hostname eu1-zil.shardpool.io --http_path /api --port 5000 --wallet zil1xrv7nsssq3t08mjjgh26ux58pml22afdpx2sf6 --worker_name fr

+-s --ssl                    Use a SSL connection to pool.
+                            A flag to enable a SSL encrypted connection to the pool.

+			    Example:

+			    TBMiner --ssl

--s --ssl                    (Use a SSL connection to pool) -x --ssl-port               Set SSL port number for SSL connections.
+-x --ssl-port               Set SSL port number for SSL connections.

+                            Example:

+			    TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555

+-S --ssl-verify             Check pools ssl certificate integrity.
+                            Flag to enable check of the pools certificate.

+			    Example:

+			    TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555 --ssl-verify

--S --ssl-verify             (Check pools ssl certificate integrity) -C --ssl-cert               (Set a pem file to verify pools ssl cert integrity)
+-C --ssl-cert               Set a pem file to verify pools ssl cert integrity.
+                            Check a pool SSL certificate against a CA cert bundle.

+			    Example:

+			    TBMiner --ssl --hostname eu1.ethermine.org --ssl-port 5555 --ssl-verify --ssl-vert cacert.pem

--n --no-redirect            (No redirect means no connection forwarding and no stratum reconnect to new server)
+-n --no-redirect            No redirect means no connection forwarding and no pool reconnect to new server.
+                            A flag to stop forwarding to another pool ip.

+                            Example:

+			    TBMiner --no-redirect

+-r --retries                Set number of retry attempts for connecting to pool.

+                            Example:

+			    TBMiner --retries 42

+			    Will try 42 connection attempts to the pool.

--r --retries                (Set number of retry attempts for connecting to pool) -y --retry-pause            (Set retry pause between connection attempts if pool is not responding) -t --timeout                (Set timeout in seconds.
-Used for connecting and socket timeout) -a --algo                   (Set algorihtm, supported algorithms is ethash, etchash and zil) -D --list-devices           (List all rig GPU devices.
+-y --retry-pause            Set retry pause in seconds between connection attempts if pool is not responding.
+                            Pause in between connection attempts.

+			    Example:

+			    TBMiner --retries 42 --retry-pause 30

+			    Will try to connect to the pool for 21 minutes.

+-t --timeout                Set network timeout in seconds.
+Used for connecting and socket timeout.
+                            Used for network (internet) timeouts.

+			    Example:

+			    TBMiner --retries 42 --retry-pause 30 --timout 120

+			    Will give you 120 seconds before a connection attempt is timed out.

+-a --algo                   Set algorihtm.
+                            Supported algorithms (values) is "ethash", "etchash" and "zil".
+			    Ethash algorithm for Ethereum.
+			    Etchash algorithm for Ethereum Classic.
+			    Zil algorihtm for single Zil mining.

+			    Example:

+			    TBMiner --algo zil

+-D --list-devices           (List all rig GPU devices.
 Useful for setting up particular devices)
 -A --auto-detect            (Autodetect means all Nvidia cards use Cuda and all Amd cards use OpenCL) -Y --cl-devices [,]         (Set a comma separated array of GPU devices ids for OpenCL to use)